EkthaReddy/VSDSquadron-Mini-Internship/README.md

 }
 ```
 - **State Initialization**: Initializes the state to `S0` (initial state).
-- **Coin Input Loop**: Continuously prompts the user to enter a coin value until they enter `0` to exit.
-  - `scanf("%d", &coin)`: Reads the coin value from the user.

 - If the coin value is `0`, the loop breaks, ending the program.
-- **Function Call**: Calls `vending_machine` with the current state, coin input, and pointers to the output signals.
-- **Output Display**: Prints the current state and output signals after each coin input.

-### Summary
-This C program simulates a simple vending machine using a state machine approach.
-It transitions between different states based on coin inputs and sets output signals to indicate product dispensation and change return, mimicking the behavior of the provided Verilog module.